 Nyilale Vaah Junior, March 9, 2010.
 A very healthy baby, delivered fresh stillborn at Lister Hospital because doctors and nurses at the hospital did not do what they knew they should have done to enable him live.
 Contrary to standard protocol, health professionals at Lister did not monitor the fetal heartbeat from 8am to 3.30pm when he was delivered stillborn.
 Not even after Oxytocin had been administered to his mother did anyone think it wise to monitor his heartbeat.
 He was left unattended to for minutes even after he was born.

 Sister Nancy, wife of John Darko Dec 4, 2011.
 Another woman cut in her prime.
 Our heart bleeds for yet another woman cut in the prime of life, with two children now orphans and a distraught husband.
-Its our hope that this hospital does the right thing this time around.
-The Vaah Junior Foundation will be watching.
+Read Nancy's heartbreaking story as told by her husband at this link

 Nii Amankwah Addo and his wife Mame Adwoa Sarfoa Addo were looking forward to their first born twin girls and a taste of parental bliss.
 Instead, the couple recounts their heart wrenching experience as Mame Adwoa, instead of getting a C-Section as had been indicated in her medical records, gave birth to a macerated baby and endured a twelve hour ordeal that ended with her losing her remaining twin daughter under circumstances that one cannot describe.
-Read more of their ordeal at this link.
 We hope that their petition to the Minister of Health would "for once" give the couple the answers they seek, and help give the Ghanaian child bearing woman the assurance she needs to be able to trust in Ghana's health system again.

 Hamdiatu Ayamga, 32 year old mother of five, met her untimely death when on May 29, 2010, she was rushed in labour at around 7pm to a public hospital in Tema but was turned away without any care.
 The profusely bleeding Hamdiatu was then transported via commercial transport (when there was a parked AMBULANCE at the hospital) to two more public hospitals in Accra but she was turned away over and over again untill she was finally accepted in another public hospital.
 Her exhausted husband returned home to take care of the children only to be told the next morning on his return that his wife and baby had passed away.
 Another victim of a broken health care delivery system.